Docs MediaHub Version 1.x Template API

 PW image API$page->images->find('tags=gallery')

 What happensReturns nothing.
 ProcessWire image tags are a plain text string on each image.
 MediaHub does not use that system.
-It has two of its own: display tags (per-reference, set in the page editor) and library tags (global labels on the asset, built on PW page references).
+It has two of its own: display tags (per-reference, set in the page editor) and library labels (global labels on the asset, built on PW page references).
 Neither is selector-filterable.

 MediaHub equivalentDisplay tags (role on this page):